GabrielBalabanResearch/lgemri_scar_metrics/README.md

 The physical units of the area, and interface length scores are determined by the pixel sizes specified in the image.

 # How to use it
-You will need pairs of short axis medical images in .nifti format.
+You will need pairs of short axis medical images in nifti format.

 ![Example images](/example_data/example_images.png)